Black in AI: Conferences and workshops

-At NIPS 2017, the first Black in AI event took place in December 8, 2017 at Long Beach, California.
+At NeurIPS 2017, the first Black in AI event took place in December 8, 2017 in Long Beach, California.
 The goal was to bring together experts in the area to share ideas and debate efforts aimed at increasing the participation of Black people in artificial intelligence, both for diversity and to avoid data bias.
 Black AI researchers had the opportunity to share their work at the workshop's oral and poster sessions.

-The 2nd workshop was hosted in Montréal, Canada on December 7th, 2018.
+The second workshop was hosted in Montréal, Canada, on December 7, 2018.
 According to AI experts, visa issues stymie efforts to make their area more inclusive, making technology that discriminates or disadvantages individuals who aren't white or Western less likely.
-Hundreds of participants who were supposed to attend or present work at the Black in AI session on Friday were unable to fly to Canada, many of the participants were from African countries.
+Hundreds of participants who were supposed to attend or present work at the Black in AI session on Friday were unable to fly to Canada; many of the participants were from African countries.

-The 3rd workshop was held in NeurIPS 2019, one of the premier machine learning conferences Vancouver, Canada.
+The third workshop was held in NeurIPS 2019, one of the premier machine learning conferences Vancouver, Canada.
 The workshop was able to give travel scholarships and visa support to hundreds of academics who would not have been able to attend NeurIPS without the help of sponsors.
-Ramon Vilarino from the University of Sao Paulo, his study on geographical and racial prejudice in credit scoring in Brazil was one of the most fascinating posters during the workshop.
-Ramon would not have been able to attend NeurIPS without the help of Black in AI.
+For instance, Ramon Vilarino of the University of Sao Paulo, who presented a poster at the conference on his study of geographical and racial prejudice in credit scoring in Brazil, would not have been able to attend NeurIPS without the help of Black in AI.

 Twenty-four academics from Africa and South America were denied visas to attend this session during the conference, according to Victor Silva, the workshop organizer.
-He noted that, less than a month before the conference, forty applicants from both continents had been given visas, but that more than 70 applications were still waiting.
-For the second year in a row, visa restrictions have stopped several African scholars from attending the meeting, which took place in 2018 at Montreal, Canada.
+He noted that, less than a month before the conference, 40 applicants from both continents had been given visas but that more than 70 applications were still waiting.
+For the second year in a row, visa restrictions have stopped several African scholars from attending the 2018 meeting in Montreal.

 The AAAI announced the first Black in AI lunch, which was held in conjunction with AAAI-19.
-The lunch was hosted on Tuesday, January 29.
-This event was intended to promote networking, discussion of various AI career options, and the exchange of ideas in order to boost the number of black researchers in the area.
+The lunch was hosted on Tuesday, January 29, 2019.
+This event was intended to promote networking, discussion of various AI career options, and the exchange of ideas in order to boost the number of Black researchers in the area.

-The 4th Black in AI workshop, which was held in conjunction with NeurIPS 2020, took place the week of December 7th, 2020.
+The fourth Black in AI workshop, which was held in conjunction with NeurIPS 2020, took place the week of December 7, 2020.
 The workshop was scheduled to take place in Vancouver, British Columbia.
 Due to the pandemic, the session was held for the first time in a virtual format.
 Victor Silva, an AI4Society student, served as the event's chair.

-The 5th annual Black in AI workshop was also held virtually in 2021.
+The fifth annual Black in AI workshop was also held virtually in 2021.
 Oral presentations, guest keynote speakers, a combined poster session with other affinity groups, sponsored sessions, and startup showcases was all featured.
 The goal of the session was to raise the visibility of black scholars at NeurIPS.